What’s Going On in LBUSD? Start Here.

 That is the line I am watching.

-I write about LBUSD as a parent who is paying close attention: reading the materials, attending meetings when I can, following the data, and trying to separate what is actually happening from what people are trying to make it sound like is happening.
+I write about LBUSD as a parent who is paying close attention: reading the materials, attending meetings when I can, following the data, and trying to separate what is actually happening from how people are trying to make it sound.

 What is happening now

-These are the most current pieces on the superintendent transition, board conduct, and the instability facing the district.
+These are the most current pieces on the superintendent transition and the current instability facing LBUSD.

 School board governance